Where are all the chocolate bilbies this year?

 Despite the fact that the Save the Bilby Fund has its own bilby chocolate, it lost an informal $10,000 contribution Cadbury made annually to the fund through its sales of chocolate bilbies.

-In response to Cadbury’s decision to discontinue the bilby, this year the Fund started a petition, which has now garnered over 10,000 signatures, demanding that Cadbury and the supermarkets get chocolate bilbies back on shelves at Easter.
+In response to Cadbury’s decision to discontinue the bilby, last year the Fund started a petition, which garnered over 10,000 signatures, demanding that Cadbury and the supermarkets get chocolate bilbies back on shelves at Easter.